PimAkker/Final-Thesis-Pim-van-den-Akker/README.md

 ## Usage
 To use the dataset generator, open the room_generation_v4.blend file in blender.
 Then run the script in the text editor (top tab).
 The script will generate a dataset with the parameters set in the script.

+The data

-Some examples of what the variation can do:
+Some examples of what the dataset generation can can do:
 ![gif](room_variation.gif)